Support Services

 - One Teach, One Assist: one teacher leads instruction while the co-teacher circulates providing unobtrusive help as needed.

-Self-Contained (12:1:1) is a type of special education service in which one special educator and a paraprofessional work together in a classroom to teach children with identified disabilities together.
+Special Class (12:1:1) is a type of special education service in which one special educator and a paraprofessional work together in a classroom to teach children with identified disabilities together.

 SETSS Special Education Teacher Support Services (SETSS) are special education services that may be recommended on a student’s IEP.
 In a traditional circumstance, SETSS is delivered in three ways: